 - Show full Partition information (-P plus all other detected mounted partitions).

 - -P, --partitions

 - Show basic Partition information.
-Shows, if detected: / /boot /home /opt /tmp /usr /usr/home /var /var/tmp /var/log.
+Shows, if detected: / /boot /boot/efi /home /opt /tmp /usr /usr/home /var /var/tmp /var/log (for android, shows /cache /data /firmware /system).
 If --swap is not used, shows active swap partitions (never shows file or zram type swap).
 Use -p to see all mounted partitions.

 - --processes - See -t

 - -r, --repos